myTargetSDK/mytarget-windows/README.md

     - Chat list view
     - Content wall view

-To use library in your app, call
+To use library in your app, call in Nuget Package Manager Console
 ```
 Install-Package Mycom.Target
 ```